 Real Help Protecting Your Assets

-We live in a society where litigation has become a popular tool for the accumulation of wealth.
+We live in a litigious society.
 With proper asset protection planning, you can effectively protect your assets from potential litigants and creditors.

 How Asset Protection Works

-There are many different techniques that can be used to protect different types of assets.
+Estate planning attorneys have many tools at their disposal used to protect different types of assets.
 Some are appropriate for everybody and others are appropriate for wealthy or soon-to-be-wealthy people (such as foreign Asset Protection Trusts or a Family Limited Partnership).

 All asset protection techniques have one thing in common: They each make it more difficult for a creditor to find or take assets.
 By implementing a properly crafted asset protection plan, an individual can legitimately put a significant portion of his or her assets out of the reach of judgment creditors and still retain substantial control over these protected assets.
 By reducing the size of the financial target, a plaintiff may realize that a judgment will be difficult or impossible to collect.
 If he is unlikely to be paid for his work, his motivation to bring a lawsuit fades.